yangh122/yangh122/README.md

 # Hi, I'm Haochang Yang

-I'm a Computer Engineering graduate and MEng student at the University of Toronto, focused on Applied AI, LLM applications, and AI engineering systems.
+I'm a Computer Engineering graduate and MEng student at the University of Toronto, currently focused on Applied AI, LLM applications, and AI engineering systems.

 ## Focus Areas